kantarcise/Ultrawide-Band-Antenna-Design/README.md

 The project file for HFSS can be found [here.](https://github.com/kantarcise/Ultrawide-Band-Antenna-Design/blob/master/TermProject.hfss)

-HFSS is fun, just a bit scary to learn at first =)
+HFSS is fun, just a bit scary to learn at first =) { Youtube is your biggest friend here. }

 ## Introduction